Roof Safety and OSHA Fall Protection Standards: Which method is best?

 - An addition to existing guardrails

 In fact, the IHSA gives a ranking for fall protection methods in order of importance.
-In their ranking system, guardrails rank second on the hierarchical list of six roof safety systems.
+In their ranking system, safety guardrails rank second on the hierarchical list of six roof safety systems.
 According to the Infrastructure Health & Safety Association, fall protection methods start with ‘hazard elimination’ and end with the most involved system being the ‘safety net.’
 The fall arrest system or ‘Personal Fall Arrest System,’ ranks all the way down at fifth.
+In other words, installing a non-penetrating guardrail is one of the top ways to ensure rooftop safety and compliance with OSHA rules around fall restraint.

 When using the lanyard system, you have to have people who have been trained to use it properly.
-On one site, it is even mentioned that the harnesses used on their horizontal lifeline system need to be individualised.
-Because of the training required for the lanyard systems for everyone who is going to use them, I would choose guardrails any day.
-Even rope grabs are tough--if you don’t have them positioned right.
-Any of these mentioned systems would require more training than guardrails.
+On one site, it is even mentioned that the harnesses used on their horizontal lifeline system need to be sized and set up for each individual.
+Because of the training required for the lanyard systems for everyone who is going to use them, I would choose safety guardrails like the SafetyRail 2000 any day.
+Even rope grabs are tough--if you don’t have them positioned correctly.
+Any of these mentioned systems would require more training than rooftop guardrails.

-In my books, guardrails surpass lanyards and other such systems due to the minimal amount of people, time, permanence, involvement and training required.
+In my books, safety guardrails surpass lanyards and other such systems due to the minimal amount of people, time, permanence, involvement and training required.
+The SafetyRail 2000 is a perfect choice and an easy, non-permanent way to ensure compliance with OSHA fall protection standards.

 This article is based on the research and opinion of the writer and should not be used as legal advice.